Ibrahim Yaacob: Early life and education

 Ibrahim was born in Temerloh, Pahang, to a family of Bugis descent.
 In 1929, he joined the Sultan Idris Teachers' Training College and graduated two years later as a teacher.
-During the 1930s, he wrote a series of articles that were critical of the British administration in Malay newspapers and was later forced to resign after receiving a warning from the British authorities.
-He became the editor of a nationalistic newspaper, Majlis, and formed the KMM in 1938.
-The goal of KMM was to achieve independence for Malaya through union with Indonesia.
-As a member of KMM, he welcomed and worked with Japanese as he believed that Japanese would aid Malaya in gaining independence and support its fifth column activities.
+During the 1930s, he wrote articles critical of British administration in Malay newspapers.
+After receiving a warning from colonial authorities, he resigned and became editor of the nationalist newspaper Majlis.
+In 1938, he founded the KMM.